mcore1976/gpstracker/README.md

 The script attached in repository  ( "compileatmega" or "compileattiny" ) can be used to upload data to the chip if you have Linux machine with following packages : "avr-gcc", "avr-libc" and "avrdude".
 For example in Ubuntu download these packages using command : "sudo apt-get install avr-gcc" , "sudo apt-get install avr-libc",  "sudo apt-get install avrdude"  and you are ready to go.

+In the code you have to put correct APN, USERNAME and PASSWORD your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO :

+constchar SAPBR2[] PROGMEM = {"AT+SAPBR=3,1,"APN","internet"\r\n"}; // Put your mobile operator APN name here

+constchar SAPBR3[] PROGMEM = {"AT+SAPBR=3,1,"USER","internet"\r\n"}; // Put your mobile operator APN username here

+constchar SAPBR4[] PROGMEM = {"AT+SAPBR=3,1,"PWD","internet"\r\n"}; // Put your mobile operator APN password here

 The code is written in avr-gcc and was uploaded via USBASP.
 Both binary output versions are provided : for ATTINY 2313(2313A/2313V) and ATMEGA 328P.